 Date became an associate Ownership interest held Voting interest Incorporated in Carrying value \$m 2008 Carrying value \$m 2007 Fair value 3 \$m Reporting date Principal activity AMMB Holdings Berhad 1 May 2007 19% 19%4 Malaysia 999 804 768 6 31 March Banking P.T.
-Bank Pan Indonesia April 2001 30% 30% Indonesia 406 252 747 31 December Banking Shanghai Rural Commercial Bank September 2007 20% 20% Peoples Republic of China 403 307 n/a 31 December Banking Bank of Tianjin June 2006 20% 20% Peoples Republic of China 218 164 n/a 31 December Banking Saigon Securities Inc.1 July 2008 18% 18% Vietnam 150 n/a 1066 31 December Stockbroking Diversified Infrastructure Trust 5 March 2008 54% 54% Australia 100 n/a n/a 30 September Investment Cards NZ Limited 2 August 2002 15% 25% New Zealand 72 n/a 30 September Cards Services Metrobank Card Corporation Inc October 2003 40% 40% Philippines 30 28 n/a 31 December Cards Issuing Other associates 230 194 Total carrying value of associates 2,608 1,749
+Bank Pan Indonesia April 2001 30% 30% Indonésia 406 252 747 31 December Banking Shanghai Rural Commercial Bank September 2007 20% 20% Peoples Republic of China 403 307 n/a 31 December Banking Bank of Tianjin June 2006 20% 20% Peoples Republic of China 218 164 n/a 31 December Banking Saigon Securities Inc. 1 July 2008 18% 18% Vietnam 150 n/a 1066 31 December Stockbroking Diversified Infrastructure Trust 5 March 2008 54% 54% Australia 100 n/a n/a 30 September Investment Cards NZ Limited 2 August 2002 15% 25% New Zealand 72 - n/a 30 September Cards Services Metrobank Card Corporation Inc October 2003 40% 40% Philippines 30 28 n/a 31 December Cards Issuing Other associates 230 194 Total carrying value of associates 2,608 1,749 arrying value of associa

-Significant influence was established via representation on the Board of Directors.
+1 Significant influence was established via representation on the Board of Directors.

 Equity accounted gain arising from the allocation of shares in Visa Inc. through the Group's associate, Cards NZ Limited, on Visa shares in New Zealand.
 Applicable to those investments in associates where there are published price quotations.
+2

-Applicable to those investments in associates where there are published pite quotations.
-The investment in AMMB Holdings Berhad comprises ordinary shares and bonds exchangeable into ordinary shares.
+The investments in ASSociates where there are published published procedulous.
+The investment in AMBB Holdings Berhad comprises ordinary shares and bonds exchangeable into ordinary shares.
 The terms of the exchangeable bonds allow ANZ to convert the exchangeable bonds into ordinary shares at any time within the 10 year period to maturity.
 Currently held ordinary shares provide ANZ a voting interest of 19%.
-The other instruments could increase ANZ's voting interest and ownership interest up to 25%, when converted or exchanged in full.
+The other instruments could increase ANZ's voting interest and bonds exchangeable into ordinary shares at voting interest up to 25%, when converted or exchanged in full.
 An increase above 20% would require regulatory approval.